eventrelay/eventrelay/README.md

 It is not meant to be the fastest or most webscale event streaming/storage system out there.
 It will never compete with the likes of Kafka for most throughput or lowest latency.
 It is meant to be a low maintenance, reliable, and easy to use event streaming/storage alternative for the rest of us.
 Some simple load testing says that a single instance of EventRelay can handle around 12,000 rps.
-Which means it can handle probably 80% of most people's needs.
+Which means it can probably satisfy the needs of 80% of applications out there.

 ## Use Cases

 ### Event Streaming

 Your applications can publish events to EventRelay and they can consume those events using a GRPC API.
 It implements a pull based approach to event streaming similar to projects like Kafka.

 ### Debug Log

 You can send events to EventRelay in the same places you would log to debug.
 Then you can filter and search the events to assist in debugging issues in your application.

 ### Audit Log